Come and join us for our annual Easter Egg Hunt, where you can enjoy hunting for eggs, face painting, and much more.

 Livingston Hills Nursing and Rehabilitation Center, recently gave out over $800 in cash prizes during their recent monthly Bingo event last week, making it most successful event since the program started over the summer.

 These activities, affectionately called ‘Jack’s Big Bingo Night’ after Director of Special Projects Jack Weinberg, have become a regular occurrence at Livingston Hills with each month’s event bringing more members of the community out than the last.
 On Nov.
-9, the newly renovated dining hall welcomed over 50 community members and a number of residents of the facility.
+9, the newly renovated dining hall welcomed over 50 community members and several residents of the facility.

 The night included four games of regular Bingo, four special games of Bingo, one midway jackpot of $150 and one final jackpot of $231 with Ellie K. and Tiffany B. as our two jackpot winners.
 A 50/50 was also drawn with Mary S. winning $102.